bmeviauac01/datadriven/docs/jegyzet/openapi_swagger/OpenAPI_Swagger.md

  ...
     get:
     ...
    parameters:
         - name: limit
           in: query
+          description: Limits the number of items on a page
+          schema:
             type: integer
-          description: Limits the number of items on a page
         - name: offset
           in: query
-          type: integer
           description: Specifies the page number of the artists to be displayed ...
  ```